-The Moderator Program is an opportunity for students, residents, trainees and retirees to volunteer their time, 8 hours, and in return receive FREE access to the Symposium program plus one special event.
+The Moderator Program is an opportunity for students, residents, trainees and retirees to volunteer 8 hours of their time and in return receive FREE access to the Symposium program plus one special event.
 This offer allows moderators and volunteers to network with psychiatrists, clinicians, research scientists, stakeholders, community partners and mental health consumers as well as with other colleagues and friends in the field.

 What does a Moderator do?

-Moderators assist SESMH staff in running the Symposium by checking assigned room to ensure that audio visual equipment is working properly, adequate water are available for speakers, help speakers as needed, and distributing and collecting evaluation forms and/or other materials that speakers supply.
-Assist speakers by keeping abreast of their allotted time for their presentation.
-Moderators are expected to attend short training session prior to the start of the Symposium.
+Moderators assist SESMH staff in running the Symposium by checking assigned rooms to ensure that audio visual equipment is working properly, adequate water is available for speakers, help speakers as needed, and distributing/collecting evaluation forms and/or other materials that speakers supply.
+Assist speakers by keeping track of their allotted time for their presentation.
+Moderators are expected to attend a short training session prior to the start of the Symposium.

 What does a Volunteer do?

-Volunteers assist SESMH staff in running a smooth Symposium by preparing conference bags, checking badges, attendees’ tickets to confirm attendance, distribution of registration materials to attendees/participants, running errands, answering questions, assisting participants and attendees with directions and whatever necessary for a successful Symposium.
+Volunteers assist SESMH staff in running a smooth event by preparing conference bags, checking badges and attendees’ tickets to confirm attendance, distribution of registration materials to attendees/participants, running errands, answering questions, assisting participants and attendees with directions and whatever necessary for a successful Symposium.
 Volunteers are expected to attend a short training session prior to the start of the Symposium.

 Why should I register as a Moderator/Volunteer?